metio/terraform-provider-k8s/docs/data-sources/gateway_networking_k8s_io_grpc_route_v1alpha2_manifest.md

 Optional:

 - `extension_ref` (Attributes) ExtensionRef is an optional, implementation-specific extension to the'filter' behavior.
 For example, resource 'myroutefilter' in group'networking.example.net').
-ExtensionRef MUST NOT be used for core andextended filters.Support: Implementation-specificThis filter can be used multiple times within the same rule. (see [below for nested schema](#nestedatt--spec--rules--backend_refs--weight--extension_ref))
+ExtensionRef MUST NOT be used for core andextended filters.Support: Implementation-specificThis filter can be used multiple times within the same rule. (see [below for nested schema](#nestedatt--spec--rules--backend_refs--filters--extension_ref))
-- `request_header_modifier` (Attributes) RequestHeaderModifier defines a schema for a filter that modifies requestheaders.Support: Core (see [below for nested schema](#nestedatt--spec--rules--backend_refs--weight--request_header_modifier))
+- `request_header_modifier` (Attributes) RequestHeaderModifier defines a schema for a filter that modifies requestheaders.Support: Core (see [below for nested schema](#nestedatt--spec--rules--backend_refs--filters--request_header_modifier))
 - `request_mirror` (Attributes) RequestMirror defines a schema for a filter that mirrors requests.Requests are sent to the specified destination, but responses fromthat destination are ignored.This filter can be used multiple times within the same rule.
-Note thatnot all implementations will be able to support mirroring to multiplebackends.Support: Extended (see [below for nested schema](#nestedatt--spec--rules--backend_refs--weight--request_mirror))
+Note thatnot all implementations will be able to support mirroring to multiplebackends.Support: Extended (see [below for nested schema](#nestedatt--spec--rules--backend_refs--filters--request_mirror))
-- `response_header_modifier` (Attributes) ResponseHeaderModifier defines a schema for a filter that modifies responseheaders.Support: Extended (see [below for nested schema](#nestedatt--spec--rules--backend_refs--weight--response_header_modifier))
+- `response_header_modifier` (Attributes) ResponseHeaderModifier defines a schema for a filter that modifies responseheaders.Support: Extended (see [below for nested schema](#nestedatt--spec--rules--backend_refs--filters--response_header_modifier))

-<a id="nestedatt--spec--rules--backend_refs--weight--extension_ref"></a>
+<a id="nestedatt--spec--rules--backend_refs--filters--extension_ref"></a>
-### Nested Schema for `spec.rules.backend_refs.weight.extension_ref`
+### Nested Schema for `spec.rules.backend_refs.filters.extension_ref`

 Required: